lovoski/pixie/README.md

 A new build system based on CMake has been introduced.

-To include the integrate the project to your own, simply write:
+To use the library, simply write:

 ```cmake
 add_subdirectory(YOUR_PATH_TO_PIXIE_FOLDER)